uptane/deployment-considerations/customizations.md

 As these images are produced on demand by the Director repository, Primaries SHOULD download all delta and/or encrypted images only from that source.
 After full verification of metadata, Primaries SHOULD also check whether delta images match the Targets metadata from the Director repository in the same manner in which they check such metadata from the Director repository when using non-delta images.

-Finally, in order to install a delta image, an ECU SHOULD take one of the actions described in Table 1, depending on whether or not the delta image has been encrypted, and if the ECU has enough additional storage to store a copy of the image.
-Note that the OEM MAY use stream ciphers in order to enable on-the-fly decryption on ECUs that do not have enough additional storage.
+Finally, in order to install a delta image, an ECU SHOULD take one of the actions described in Table 1, depending on whether or not the delta image has been encrypted, and if the ECU has sufficient additional storage to store a copy of the image.
+Note that the OEM MAY use stream ciphers in order to enable on-the-fly decryption on ECUs that do not have sufficient additional storage.
 In this case, the ECU would decrypt the delta image as it is downloaded, then follow the remainder of the steps in the third box.

 ![](assets/images/custom_table1_delta.png)